 Slideshow is designed to run with the minimum of footprint on your computer.
 The only file required for the program to run is the .exe file itself.
 Of course, some pictures would be useful.

 Place the Slideshow program anywhere and run it to begin.

 The simplest way to start the program is to just double-click it in Explorer.
 This will start a slideshow using whatever files it can find (see below) and using all the available monitors on the system.

-When the program is first run, it will check to see if it has been passed a pathname (see above) and check that directory for JPEG files.
+When the program is first run, it will check to see if it has been passed a pathname (see Advanced Use below) and check that directory for JPEG files.
 If it find none, it will then check the directory in which the program resides.
 If it still finds nothing, it will present a dialogue box asking the user to select a directory.

 Advanced options can be specified using command line switches when launching the program.
 The syntax is as follows:

 To use these, you need to type them at a command prompt, or create a shortcut to the program and add them to the target box as demonstrated here.
 All switches are optional and most can be specified in any order.
 The various functions are explained below:

 Changes the background colour from Black to White.

 When specified, the program will create a debug.txt file either in the same directory as the program, or, if that directory is read-only (i.e. on a CD), in the temporary directory as specified by Windows.
 This file gives some clues as to what the program does when it runs, and logs details of any errors.
 The temporary directory is usually C:\Windows\Temp on Windows 98/Me machines, or C:\Documents and Settings\Administrator\Local Settings\Temp on Windows 2000/XP.
 Also, when the slideshow is running, bringing up the status (see below) will tell you where the debug file is.

 Automatically shrinks images that are bigger than the screen so that they fit on the screen.